mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 We now have the first 4 notes of the circle: C, G, D and A.

-There is only one semitone between E and F, therefore Fb and E# are also good candidates to eliminate.
+There is only one semitone between E and F.
+Therefore Fb and E# are also good candidates to eliminate.
 There are cases where one might use E# or Fb.
 For example, it makes sense to use E# in the F# Major scale.
 Generally, however, the E# and Fb notation doesn't fit in.